 And what are the downsides?

-Although I sometimes miss a good steak, I can't really think of any, unless you need Bangkok style nightlife - no-one is going to call you "handsome man" here!
+Although I sometimes miss a good steak, I can't really think of any, unless you need Bangkok style nightlife.
+No-one is going to call you "handsome man" here!
 Oh and you might need to make an effort to speak Thai!
+The town has grown rapidly and there is now a lot of traffic at peak times.

 Any local attractions?